-Conformity Reference: NP Objective: 5; MDDC Local Plan Review: S9; NPPF: 170, 171, 172
+Conformity Reference: NP Objective: 5; MDDC Local Plan Review: S1, S9, S10, S14, DM24; NPPF: 170, 171, 172 community it serves;

-Local Green Spaces
+Policy T10: Local Green Spaces

 7.13.
 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
 Paragraph 100 of the NPPF says that the Local Green Space designation should only be used where the green space is: